-Inside one of Egypt's polling stations
+Inside one of Egypt's polling stations.
+Photos by Amanda Mustard

-For the past two days, Egyptians have been taking to the polls to officially pass judgement on the latest iteration of the country's constitution.
+For the past two days, Egyptians have been taking to the polls to officially pass judgment on the latest iteration of the country's constitution.
 As with most "yes" or "no" questions, there are only two outcomes.
 A "yes" majority would force interim President Adly Mansour to call for elections (either parliamentary or presidential) within a period of 30 to 90 days from the new constitution coming into effect.
 But, incredibly, there are no guiding procedures in the event of a "no" majority.

-That might seem presumptuous, but, thankfully for the interim government, they have history on their side; there's never been a "no" majority for any constitutional referendum in Egypt’s modern history.
+That might seem presumptuous, but, thankfully for the interim government, they have history on their side—there's never been a "no" majority for any constitutional referendum in Egypt’s modern history.

-The opposition Anti Coup Alliance immediately declared their intentions to boycott the vote, worried that pushing for a "no" vote would somehow legitimise the incumbent powers and their new draft constitution.
+The opposition Anti Coup Alliance immediately declared their intentions to boycott the vote, worried that pushing for a "no" would somehow legitimize the incumbent powers and their new draft constitution.
 However, nothing resembling a boycott movement managed to work its way into the public consciousness.
 Instead, the "Vote Yes" campaign snapped up all the attention and advertising space.

 By the first day of the vote, almost every lamppost along Cairo's major bridges was adorned with a "Yes to the constitution!" poster.
 And giant billboards tenuously connect a "yes" vote to the 2011 revolution and the June 30 uprising that led to the fall of Islamist President Mohamed Morsi.
 The message was clear: this isn’t just a vote for a constitution, this is a vote for the revolution and the martyrs.